kujenga/website/content/blog/lunr-search.md

    search feature.
 We can do this using Hugo native functionality.
 1. Integrate a client-side javascript library with a process for indexing the site.
 I chose [Lunr][lunrHomepage] for this purpose.
-While there are other options out there I'll touch on at the end of the post, Lunr looked to have all the basic features I wanted and is at a stable point in it's development.
+While there are other options I'll touch on at the end of the post, Lunr had all the basic features I wanted and is at a stable point in it's development.
 1. Implement the search result rendering layer to display results from the generated index.
 For this I chose to use [Preact][preactSite], which is a lighter-weight version of React that provides similar functionality.